 User Guide: DSim Managing Libraries

-The dlib utility is used to perform various maintenance tasks on libraries created with dvlcom or dvhcom.
+The dlib utility is used to perform various maintenance tasks on

 Library Repository Versioning

-Each numbered release of the Metrics simulation tool set maintains a separate repository of items in your work area.
+Each numbered release of the Altair simulation tool set maintains a separate repository of items in your work area.
 More than one version may exist at any given time.
 This is useful if you need to switch between tool versions, e.g. to troubleshoot a problem.

-However, this may be confusing, as the contents of the same library work area may appear different to different versions of the tools.
-To minimize this problem, the working revision is displayed in reports and messages generated by dlib.
+However, this may be confusing, as the contents of the same library work area

-It is not possible to examine a work area from version A of the toolset with version B of dlib, if A and B are different.
-Rather, you must use version A of dlib.
+It is not possible to examine a work area from version A of the toolset with

 Multiple Analysis Jobs

-Note: This problem can only be mitigated when each invocation of dvlcom/dvhcom is preparing a different library.
-When more than one command is focused on the same library, by name, the only solution is to run sequentially.
+is preparing a different library.
+When more than one command is focused on the same

 Mapping to Remote Work Areas